 It is extremely common these days for there to be a lengthy pitch at the end of a show pointing you to a creator’s website, or Patreon page, or even a Kickstarter page to support them and keep the show going.
 This kind crowd-sourced patronage is a function of how decentralized podcasting is nowadays, and it probably isn’t going anywhere.
 If you’re like me though, it’s just too much work to go to another location for each show that I like if I want to give them money, and hard to keep track of what incentivized content I would be getting for each.
 Himalaya seeks to streamline that whole process and contain it within their app.
 What this means is that for Himalaya partnered shows (indicated by a gold Himalaya+ banner on their icon), you can sign up for monthly Patreon-style support, or give one-time donations to your favorite shows:

-While speaking of free episodes, I should make it clear for those new to podcasting – on Himalaya+ shows, you aren’t required to pay to listen to them.
-These usually just provide additional content that you can only access by paying – this may be bonus episodes, ad-free versions, or even early access.
+While speaking about Himalaya+ episodes, I should make it clear for those new to the platform that you aren’t required to pay to listen to them.
+But if you do become a member, they usually just provide additional content that you can only access by paying – this may be bonus episodes, ad-free versions, or even early access.
 It should be noted also that Himalaya+ shows (including those produced by Himalaya) are available on other platforms, in keeping with Vincer’s comments about availability.